IMEI Registration in Indonesia: How to do it and do you have to

 The plan you buy will most probably be valid for 30 days.
 After that, you can buy another one for the same card, but after 90 days the SIM card itself will stop working.

-Any street sim card vendor can theoretically register a tourist sim card, but be wary with these, as sometimes they don’t do it properly and you would end up having to pay for a new one.
+Any street sim card vendor can theoretically register a tourist sim card, but be wary, as some don’t do it properly and you may end up having to pay for a new one.

 What is IMEI?